bkcno/UCB_DataViz_HW/14_HW_JavaScript/README.md

   4. `country`
   5. `shape`

-* Step 3: Paginated Table:
+## Step 3: Paginated Table

-- Paginate the table (client-side pagination) and display a maximum [_set number_] of results at a time
+ * Paginate the table (client-side pagination) and display a maximum of 100 results at a time